Getting a survey is one of the most important things you can do when preparing to buy a property. But which one do you need?

 What is a survey?

-A survey is an inspection of a property's condition.
-There are various types of survey, each with their own benefits, but the more extensive a survey is, the easier it will be to find out everything you need to know about the property you are interested in purchasing.
+A survey is an assessment of a property's condition.
+There are various types of survey, each with their own benefits, and they are organised by level.
+The higher the level, the more in depth the survey is.

 Types of house survey